learn-co-curriculum/dsc-regression-model-validation-lab/README.md

 ##  Summary

 Congratulations!
-You now practiced your knowledge on MSE and on using train-test split.
+You now practiced your knowledge of MSE and used your train-test split skills to validate your model.